Case study

 Revolico serves buyers searching for products, services, housing, jobs, cars, technology, and general goods; sellers publishing ads; businesses seeking visibility; admins managing platform operations; and mobile users on web or app workflows.

 Public descriptions emphasize direct buyer/seller contact, free ad posting, visibility, speed, broad marketplace categories, and optimization for Cuban connections.
+The interface work had to support both high-repetition marketplace browsing and focused mobile tasks such as filtering, publishing, viewing details, and contacting sellers.

 Constraints